NahahButt/Iris-classification-knn-svm/README.md

 - Model persistence (joblib)
 - REST API deployment (Flask)

-## 👤 Author
+## 👩‍💻 Author

-*Nahah Butt*
+**Nahah Butt**

+Artificial Intelligence Intern @ DecodeLabs

 ## 📄 License

-Second Project
-This project is for educational purposes as part of an AI internship assignment.
+This project was developed for educational purposes as the **second project** of my Artificial Intelligence Internship at DecodeLabs.